 Refer To Job Postings For Keyword Optimization

 One aspect of the modern job search that may be new to you is the reliance on software to filter through resumes.
 Often each job opening will attract applications from 200+ candidates.
-Since HR professionals don't have the time to read each resume, they use keywords to identify which resumes match the closest to the job requirements.
+Since HR professionals don't have the time to read each resume, they use keywords to identify which resumes match with the job requirements.

 For this reason, your first goal should be to optimize your resume for employer software by integrating keywords naturally into your resume.
 But which keywords should you add?
 You can find the appropriate keywords in the job posting specifically under Qualifications or Requirements.
 Here is an example Qualifications section of a job posting:

-Keywords to naturally integrate into your resume include management, customer service, leadership, communication, operations, scheduling, performance management, and MS Office.
+Keywords to naturally integrate into your resume include management, customer service, leadership, communication, operations, scheduling, performance management, MS Office, and similar variations of these keywords.

 Along with your targeted resume, you should create a targeted cover letter for each opening that you apply to.
 What does a targeted cover letter look like?
 It lists the specific company name and address.
 It also addresses the specific person who will be reading it.
 Yes, you should do your research and find out who is screening candidates using LinkedIn or by calling the company itself.
 This approach shows more initiative than a generic cover letter template.